Physics-50/Module-3/docs/weak3.md

 ## Comparison of results from 500 lines/mm and 1000 lines/mm gratings

 After you have collected and analyzed your data for the 1000 lines/mm grating we would like you to compare these results with the results you obtained last week using the 500 lines/mm grating.
-Using MATLAB please prepare a plot of the calculated wavelength vs. grating spacing.
-This plot will consist of two data points with uncertainty.
-The two data points will be your estimated wavelength (with uncertainty) from your cumulative results for the 500 line/mm and 1000 lines/mm gratings.
-You can use the MATLAB script from the module 1 deliverable, with appropriate modifications to the axis labels.
-However, you may want to remove the horizontal line of best fit from your plot.
+You will be asked to answer a question about your results on the checkpoint.

 -------------